Blog

 • BMW i Models – BMW’s electric and plug-in hybrid vehicles, both a unique model and as hybrid options (like the 530e plug-in hybrid)

-Within each model, there are a few varieties in size, body, and performance, such as:
+Options Within Models: Within each model, there are a few varieties in size, body, and performance, such as:

-You may have seen a 5 series sedan labelled as a 530i, 540i, or an M550i.
-The larger the last two digits in the number, the more powerful the engine performs.
+What do the Numbers Mean Within BMW Models?
+You may have seen a 5 series sedan labeled as a 530i, 540i, or an M550i.
+In general, the larger the last two digits in the number, the more powerful the engine performs.
 For instance, a 540i will be more powerful than a 530i.
-Originally, this number was directly linked to the litre size of the engine but now is used to represent general power.
+While these numbers were originally linked to engine size, they now represent general power.

+What do the Letters Mean Within BMW Models?
 The letter at the end of each vehicle’s name represents the type of fuel used.
 An “i” signals a gas model, “d” for diesel vehicles, and “e” for plug-in hybrids.
-To make things confusing, BMW’s electric i Models have an “i” before the numbers in the vehicle name.
-So, a 2022 BMW i4 is electric, but a BMW 330i is gas-powered.
+BMW’s electric i Models have an “i” before the numbers in the vehicle name.
+So, a 2023 BMW i4 is electric, while a BMW 330i is gas-powered.

-xDrive is the BMW 4-wheel all-wheel-drive system available in select models, while sDrive is the standard 2-wheel drive system.
-But don’t get xDrive confused with the X models names since xDrive will be spelled out in the name of the specific vehicle.
-For instance, if an X model comes with xDrive, it could be written as BMW X3 xDrive30i.
+What do xDrive and sDrive Mean? xDrive is BMW’s all-wheel-drive system available in select models, while sDrive represents the standard 2-wheel drive system. xDrive will be clearly spelled out in the name of the specific vehicle.
+For example, if an X model comes with xDrive, it could be written as BMW X3 xDrive30i.

 Still have questions about BMW model names?
 Let us know below.